 Oregon QB coach Koa Ka’ai reveals how he uses ice cream flavors to aid in recruiting

-Before you think about it, there is no right or wrong answer, or maybe there is.
+Before you think about it, there is no right or wrong answer.
 Either way, Ka’ai wants you to think on your feet, especially if you’re a quarterback for Oregon.

 Oregon certainly has a quarterback who’s improved under Ka’ai and head coach Dan Lanning’s watch: Dante Moore.
 Although we don’t exactly know if he prefers vanilla or chocolate ice cream.